rostygng/simple-discord-ticket-bot-/README.md

 Know issues : ticket close / delete buttons dont work currently

 The best free bot hosting is skybots.tech just to let you know !

+To put your bot token in go in the "bot_config" folder then edit the line in "token.json" to your bot token